 Prepare a spice cake mix using four eggs instead of three, and omit the water.
 Then add a can of pumpkin and a 1/4 cup of applesauce (or oil if you prefer).
 Bake according to package directions.

 To a spice cake mix, add 3 eggs and 1 can of apple pie filling.
 Mix and pour the batter into a 9″ x 13″ pan.
 Sprinkle with 1/4 cup sugar mixed with 1/2 teaspoon of cinnamon.
 Bake according to box directions, and serve with fresh whipped cream.

 To a white cake mix, add two cups of melted ice cream and 3 eggs.
 Mix for 3 minutes on medium speed.
 Pour into a greased 9″ x 13″ pan and bake for 35 minutes at 350 degrees.
 Frost however you like.

 Pineapple Angel Food Cake

-Add 1 large can crushed pineapple (undrained) to an angel food cake mix.
-Stir together in a large bowl and pour into a greased 9” x 13” pan.
+Add 1 large undrained can crushed pineapple (here’s how to cut a pineapple if you want to go the fresh route) to an angel food cake mix.
+Stir together in a large bowl and pour into a greased 9″ x 13″ pan.
 Bake at 350 until the cake springs back (about 45 minutes or so).
 Serve with strawberries and whipped cream.

 “Improved” Angel Food Cake